-" I see something; but it cannot be the light she carried,-it is so high up in the air," proclaimed the watchman.
+"I see something; but it cannot be the light she carried,-it is so high up in the air," proclaimed the watchman.
 "It is coming this way, however.
 No: it is out.
 Aye; there it is again.
 It was a thick wreath that hid it.
 Now, where is it gone?"

 Paul scrambled up on his hands and knees, intending to play the watchman too; but he could not yet stand.
 His feet were as numb as ever, though his ancles burned with pain.
+The light was not out, and it came riding in the air, dimly dancing, and then steadily blazing again.
+It was preceded by one of the dogs, leaping backwards and forwards between the little camp and the party behind.
+The other dog did not do the same, being otherwise engaged.
+He was the torch-bearer.

 When Emilia had been led by the dogs to the place where Taddeus lay, and had reared him up insensible from under the drift, she found she could not charge herself with both the body and the light, the one of which was nearly as indispensable as the other.
-She carried Taddeus as she had carried her husband, and made one of the tractable dogs mount to the top of all with a flaming torch in his mouth; and thus they proceeded, the drift sometimes being nearly as thick as ever, and threatening to plunge them in darkness; and sometimes stackening so as to allow gleams and flickerings to point out her former footsteps.
+She carried Taddeus as she had carried her husband, and made one of the tractable dogs mount to the top of all with a flaming torch in his mouth; and thus they proceeded, the drift sometimes being nearly as thick as ever, and threatening to plunge them in darkness; and sometimes slackening so as to allow gleams and flickering to point out her former footsteps.

 She could think no more of Taddeus when she saw her husband dizzily falling back as often as he attempted to rise, and groaning with his torments.
 She was in consternation when she had examined his ancles and feet; and seizing a large knife and an earthen bowl that lay near, she disappeared behind the fire.
 A fearful howl from each of the dogs gave the next tidings of her.
 The merchants swore that they would cut the animals' tongues out if this bark brought any more strangers in upon them.
 They presently saw that their dogs would never howl more.
-Emilia appeared with a bowl full of reeking blood in one hand, and the carcasses of the two poor animals in the other: and immediately proceeded, as if she saw and heard nothing of the fury of the merchants, to pour the warm blood down the throats of Paul and Taddeus, and to cover up their feet in the bodies which she had slam and ripped up for the purpose.
-When the enraged owners seized her two braids, and pulled them as if they would have divided her scalp, she quietly lifted the great knife to either side of her head and severed the hair.
+Emilia appeared with a bowl full of reeking blood in one hand, and the carcasses of the two poor animals in the other: and immediately proceeded, as if she saw and heard nothing of the fury of the merchants, to pour the warm blood down the throats of Paul and Taddeus, and to cover up their feet in the bodies winch she had slain and ripped up tor the purpose.
+When the enraged owners seized her two braids, and pulled them as if they would have divided lier scalp, she quietly lifted the great knife to either side of her head and severed the hair.
 When they griped her by the shoulders, as if they would have shaken her to pieces, she ducked and disappeared behind the bearskin.
-When one of them wrenched the knife from her, and made a thrust in his passion, she leaped through the fire, and took up a position, with a flaming pine-splinter in each hand, which they did not choose to brave. soon as Paul could make himself heard, he offered the value of many dogs, if they would let his wife alone; and, as the animals could not be brought to life again, the owners saw that their best wisdom would be to make as good a bargain as they could.
+When one of them wrenched the knife from her, and made a thrust in his passion, she leaped through the fire, and took up a position, with a flaming pine-splinter in each hand, which they did not choose to brave.
+As soon as Paul could make himself heard, he offered the value of many dogs, if they would let his wife alone; and, as the animals could not be brought to life again, the owners saw that their best wisdom would be to make as good a bargain as they could.